eudoxia0/eudoxia0.github.io/article/_posts/2024-05-18-the-design-space-of-wikis.md

 - objects exist in the aether
 - can be found by searching, or linking to other objects

-## Boxes {#boxes}

-- examples:
-  - xerox notecards
-  - reality
-- there's a list of fileboxes, and objects exist in the filebox

 ## Singleton Folder {#singleton-folder}

 All objects in the wiki exist in a single set or ordered list.